Amine-Smahi/Automato.Tasks/README.md

       user$ dotnet tool install --global Automato.Tasks

 #### Get started
-1) after the installation run the following command to create the appropiare environement
+1) After the installation run the following command to create the appropiare environement

        user$ automato
        user$ Preparing...
              Finished!
-2) A file named MyTasks.txt will be created, Now simply fill up the tasks that you wish to execute while automato wait for a good internet connection to start downloading and executing tasks, Here is an exemple of some todos
+2) A file named <b>MyTasks.txt</b> will be created, Now simply fill up the tasks that you wish to execute while automato wait for a good internet connection to start downloading and executing tasks, Here is an exemple of some todos

        cmd => sudo apt-get update
        download => https://github.com/Amine-Smahi/Blood-Donation/archive/master.zip